codership/documentation/galeracluster/source/documentation/galera-manager.rst

 You can find more details on deploying a cluster on the :doc:`galera-manager-adding-clusters` and the :doc:`galera-manager-adding-nodes` documentation pages.
 You may also find the :doc:`galera-manager-adding-users` page helpful at some point.

+..
+[DOES NOT SEEM TO BE USEFUL OR BELONG HERE]
    .. _`galera-manager-loading-cluster`:
    .. rst-class:: section-heading
    .. rubric:: :doc:`Load Initial Data <./galera-manager-initializing-data>`

    After installing and setting up your first Galera Cluster, you'll need to load your data into the cluster.
 There are a few ways by which you can do this.
 Two of the most common methods are highlighted below.

-   .. rst-class:: sub-heading
-   .. rubric:: Get Login Details

-   To load the initial data, you'll need to get the login creditials (i.e., user name, host address, password) for accessing one of the nodes with a MySQL client.
-This can be found by clicking on one of the nodes in Galera Manager, then its Configuration tab.
-There you'll find the *DB Address* and the *DB Root Password* for accessing the database system.

    .. rst-class:: sub-heading
    .. rubric:: Back-Up & Load Data